larrydodson/Amazon_Vine_Analysis/README.md

 ### Deliverable 1: Perform ETL on Amazon Product Reviews
-   DataFrames were transformed from the Amazon Vine Review dataset, and loaded into PostgreSQL.
-The dataset chosen for this analysis is "us_Grocery".
-Please see: Amazon_Reviews_ETL.ipynb
+   * DataFrames were transformed from the Amazon Vine Review dataset, and loaded into PostgreSQL.
+The dataset chosen for this analysis was "us_Grocery".
+   * Please see files: Amazon_Reviews_ETL.ipynb  and  Module16_Challenge_Amazon_Reviews.sql

    **All four PostgreSQL tables, as shown using pgAdmin:**  <br>